Tuesday, 30 April 2013

 I had previously attempted to have the building heritage listed, but, as expected, it was rejected without my being consulted.
 The ACT Heritage Council has a reputation of being very much pro-development and lacking true independence.
 They must have realised the building's heritage value, but it would seem they simply did not care.

-So far nothing has been done with the site and the building appears to have been totally neglected.
-Even though it still stands the vandals and the elements are slowly destroying it.
-I was of the opinion that previous boards were doing so deliberately in the hope that if a fire, the elements or vandals destroy the building, to the extent that it is beyond repair, when what remains of the building is bulldozed blame will not be directed to that particular PCYC Board of Directors.
 That is one of the oldest tricks in the book when it comes to the art of attempting to get rid of historic buildings in a way that will minimise public discontent.
 But, the public are now fully aware of that tactic and it can no longer be executed in a credible manner.
+I believe the phrase is "demolition through neglect."

-And contrary to what some previous Board members believed, they have a moral obligation to many individuals, charities and taxpayers to keep the building functioning, as all of the previously mentioned gave time and/or money in order for the Turner club to be built.
+And contrary to what some Board members believe, they have a moral obligation to many individuals, charities and taxpayers to keep the building functioning, as all of the previously mentioned people gave time and/or money in order for the Turner club to be built.
 Had the past boards and committees accepted no public or private money or labour in establishing the Turner club it would be a different story.

-DAVE WHEELER 2/4/13
+FIRST WRITTEN BY DAVE WHEELER ON 2/4/13

 FOR MANY MORE MAINLY CANBERRA-BASED YARNS HIT OR THE “HOME” BUTTON UP THE TOP)